Equine Clinical Ethology: Cribbing & Wind sucking

 This one-theme course addresses Cribbing & Wind sucking and is part of a series of courses addressing 'Equine Clinical Ethology'.
 Courses that are marketed under the umbrella of “Equine Clinical Ethology” provide the equine practitioners applied knowledge and skills based on proven biological, ethological and psychological methods.

 The ANIVADO platform is designed to allow for flexible and affordable studying.
 This offers a great opportunity to work in collaboration with institutions or companies who may not always be able to employ a subject specialist (e.g. equine nutrition scientist) to pass on high quality knowledge, effectively to students (or for internal CPD).
+The ANIVADO platform can connect with other learning managements systems.
+Therefore, we are happy to discuss B2B solutions with educational organizations who would like to offer this course (or other ANIVADO courses).
 Please, contact ANIVADO for Group/Institution Rates.
 Bespoke Assessments are also possible.

 In order to follow the ANIVADO courses we recommend using Safari, Chrome and Firefox as browsers to follow our courses on a desktop (PC, Mac).
 Phones can play video's from the ANIVADO website but ANIVADO designs its courses for desktop use.
 Phones/ Tablets are often not suitable for making quizzes & assignments.
 Read more about the IT requirements here.